Here's how to sail through an interview without the gimmicky, salesy feeling.

 Don't shy from the spotlight

-That said, a part of your role in the interview is to help the hiring manager get the information they need to make an informed choice.
+That said, a part of your role in the interview is to help the hiring manager or interviewer get the information they need to make an informed choice.
 Underplaying your strengths, being uncertain about your past accomplishments, and shying away from the spotlight is a disservice to you — and to your prospective employer.

 Still uncomfortable about being direct about what makes you great?
 Then begin with the facts.
 Go back to the job description and write down how your past experiences, training, and certifications have prepared you for this opportunity.
 Be specific and think of concrete examples for each point.
 If your results can be quantified, make a note of the numbers.
 Here is what that might look like: